elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Functions should start with a verb as an action word as prefix.
+  <div><strong>Interview Response:</strong> Functions should start with a verb as an action word as a prefix.
 For example, a function that returns a user’s name should use “getUserName()” as the function name.</div><br />
-  <div><strong>Technical Response:</strong> It is a widespread practice to start a function with a verbal prefix which vaguely describes the action.
-There must be an agreement within the team on the meaning of the prefixes.
-For example, functions that get something usually start with get like “getUserName()”.
+  <div><strong>Technical Response:</strong> : It is a widespread practice to start a function with a verbal prefix that vaguely describes the action, and there must be an agreement on the meaning of the prefixes within the team.
+For example, functions that get something usually start with getting like “getUserName()”.
   </div><br />
-  <div> It should be brief, as accurate as possible and describe what the function does, so that someone reading the code gets an indication of what the function does.
+  <div> It should be brief, as accurate as possible, and describe what the function does so that someone reading the code indicates what the function does.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />